Highlighting refugee and new immigrant traditional artists in Connecticut

 New Lives/New England highlights refugee and new immigrant traditional artists now living in Connecticut, Vermont and Maine.
-The touring exhibit explores the role traditional arts play in helping newcomers create a new home in New England.
-The project also explores how teaching programs like the Traditional Arts Apprenticeship Program in each state, or artists’ gatherings like CCHAP’s Sewing Circle Project build pride and identity among community members and help to ensure that cultural knowledge and skills are passed on to the next generation.
+The touring exhibit explored the role traditional arts play in helping newcomers create a new home in New England.
+The project (which took place during 2013-2014) also explored how teaching programs like the Traditional Arts Apprenticeship Program in each state, or artists’ gatherings like CCHAP’s Sewing Circle Project build pride and identity among community members and help to ensure that cultural knowledge and skills are passed on to the next generation.

 By bringing the exhibit to each state, we hope to encourage other immigrant groups and their artists to join activities that support and sustain cultural traditions even as the newcomers work hard to connect with jobs and schools and social life in their new environments.
 The exhibit also provides an opportunity for the artists and communities to meet new audiences and share their stories and interests.